 Located in Brighton sits a humble Italian bar called Cucina Bar for those who wants pre-drinkies before heading across the road to Cucina & Co for some food.
 Spacious with fantastic staff, it’s definitely a great place for after work drinkies.

 When you’re meeting up with a group and there’s someone that’s vegan, we thought we would cater to them and check out a vegan restaurant so they can pick whatever they want to eat.
 On Nicholson street sits a quiet vegan eatery called Billy and Lucy.
-Billy and Lucy, on the outside it looks old and humble but inside, it’s cosy with fireplaces and very welcoming.
-The staff are so friendly and so accommodating that you feel like you’re at home.
+Billy and Lucy, on the outside it looks old and humble but inside, it’s

 The Fish & Burger Co located on the main road in Doncaster East has been opened for over 3 years serving delish burgers and had to undergo a renovation to expand the space.
 So you can imagine my excitement when I found out that I’ll be checking this place out.
 There’s plenty of parking on the side streets so don’t stress there and the place does get pretty busy with the locals.
 Inside the decor is very Melbournian, brick walls half painted, murals of burgers and neon lights – who doesn’t love those?